curtislarson/blog/_posts/2015-07-30-meteor-send-template-emails-from-server-mailgun.md

 ## The Email Template

 For this tutorial I chose a basic email template (modified slightly for Meteor specific stuff) from the mailgun website.
-It is ***IMPORTANT** that you put the template file in the `private/` directory of your project so that it can be accessed by `Assets.getText` on the server.
+It is **IMPORTANT** that you put the template file in the `private/` directory of your project so that it can be accessed by `Assets.getText` on the server.
 I created the following file and placed it at `private/email-template.html`.
 Note the placeholders `mainTitle`, `tasks`, `task.title`, `task.url`, and `unsubscribe`.
-You will see how we will replace those placeholders with data form our collectino later.
+You will see how we will replace those placeholders with data from our collection later.

 <script src="https://gist.github.com/quackware/341cd73d196236f78b31.js"></script>